blakerom/reading-notes/301/class-10.md

 # Call-Stack

-A Call stack is amechanism for interpreting.
+A Call stack is a mechanism for interpreting.
 It keeps track of its place in a script that calls multiple functions.
 If a stack takes up more space than assigned to it, it will result in a stack overflow error.

 ```js